Monday, October 17, 2016

 "Hot Sauce" Tracy Williams def.
 Chuck O'Neil

 Another match with a veteran and a relative newcomer, but not quite as successful as Yehi/Gordon.
 This goes on a little too long, and I'm not as impressed with O'Neil as I am with Allin or Gordon.
-I think part of it is because his thing is he's a former MMA fighterelatively new to wrestling, and there's a certain other person in the company doing that incredibly well.
+I think part of it is because his thing is he's a former MMA fighter relatively new to wrestling, and there's a certain other person in the company doing that incredibly well.
 I don't know why they gave this nearly 10 minutes.
 C.

 DUSTIN def.
 Drew Gulak